FAQS

 The camper fees charged at registration cover about 45% of the actual cost of Camp Wojtyla.
 From the rising costs of food to the inherently costly reality of land leases and incredible opportunities in the wilderness, Camp Wojtyla is a labor of love and exists only because of the prayers and contributions of the many generous individuals and families who faithfully support this mission.

-An initial payment towards registration fees is required to complete our online camper registration process and save a camper spot.
-Camper fees may be paid as a lump sum, or families may take advantage of our payment installment program.
+An initial payment towards registration fees is required to complete our online camper registration process and save your child’s camper spot.
+Registration fees may be paid as a lump sum, or families may take advantage of our payment installment program.
 All fees must be paid in full prior to the start of camp; therefore, the number of installments offered depends on how early payments are begun.

 Are Registration Fees refundable?

-Because it is harder to fill an open spot the closer we get to summer, program registration fees are completely non-refundable after April 15th.
+Because it can be difficult to fill an open spot the closer we get to our program start dates, all registration fees are completely non-refundable after April 15th.
 We encourage you to contact us at registrar@camp-w.com regarding any extraordinary circumstances.

 Staff